-In your study of the Friulian language, you have now reached chapter 48 of the book of Genesis; the subject matter of Gjenesi 48 is Efraim e Manasse (Ephraim and Manasseh).
+In your study of the Friulian language, you have now come to the forty-eighth chapter of the book of Genesis.
+You will read about: Efraim e Manasse (Ephraim and Manasseh).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Vocabulary: un fat (fact, matter), vignî (to come), no jessi trop ben (to not be too well, to be ill), menâ daûrsi (to bring along), il fi (son), cjatâ (to find, to meet with), il sfuarç (force, effort), metisi in senton (to sit up), il jet (bed), comparî (to appear), la tiere (land), benedî (to bless), multiplicâ (to multiply), la semblee (assembly, multitude), il popul (people), la gjernazie (offspring), par simpri (forever), vignî jù (to come down), compagn di (just like, in the same way as), il frut (child), invezit (on the other hand), puartâ (to bear, to carry), il non (name), par cont di (on account of), la ereditât (inheritance), tornâ di (to return from), par viaç (on the journey), murî (to die), la mari (mother), mancjâ (to lack), ancjemò (yet, still), un toc (bit, piece), rivâ (to arrive, to come), soterâ (to bury), su la strade di (on the way to), ven a stâi (that is to say, in other words).